ansible/ansible/docs/docsite/rst/network_best_practices_2.5.rst

 Connection & Credentials (group_vars)
 -------------------------------------

-As Ansible is a flexible tool there are a number of ways of specifying connection information & credentials.
-We believe however that the best was is to use ``group_vars``.
+Because Ansible is a flexible tool, there are a number of ways to specify connection information and credentials.
+We recommend using ``group_vars``.

 **group_vars/eos.yml**